Jordan Williams (New Zealand lawyer): Auckland Ratepayers' Alliance

 Williams founded the Auckland Ratepayers' Alliance as a company in 2015, using the Taxpayers' Union in Wellington as its registered office address.

 Williams moderated a Ratepayers' Alliance candidate debate during the 2019 Auckland mayoral election.
 For the 2022 civic elections Williams simultaneously ran the Ratepayers' Alliance, which commented (often negatively) about various candidates' policies, and worked on multiple mayoral election campaigns.
 He denied that this situation created any conflicts of interest.

 Williams owned the Ratepayers' Alliance company until it was wound up in 2021, with its activities being absorbed into the Taxpayers' Union.

 Free Speech Union

-In 2018 Williams was a co-founder of the Free Speech Coalition, which later renamed itself the Free Speech Union (FSU).The group's initial motivation was to overturn Mayor of Auckland Phil Goff's cancellation of an event featuring alt-right speakers Lauren Southern and Stefan Molyneux at an council-owned venue.
+In 2018 Williams was a co-founder of the Free Speech Coalition, which later renamed itself the Free Speech Union (FSU).
+The group's initial motivation was to overturn Mayor of Auckland Phil Goff's cancellation of an event featuring alt-right speakers Lauren Southern and Stefan Molyneux at a council-owned venue.
 Their challenges were unsuccessful in both the High Court and the Court of Appeal.
 Williams remains a board Member of the Free Speech Union.

 In March 2021 the FSU registered as a union under the Employment Relations Act.
 In the 2021–22 year covered by its first annual report as a union, the FSU made three submissions to Parliament – against "safe zone" legislation that prohibits protest near abortion service providers, against aspects of the bill prohibiting conversion therapy, and against a bill strengthening plain language practices within the Government.